-Because the District did not have documentation supporting whether it provided eligible equipment to students with actual unmet need, it cannot demonstrate compliance with the program's requirements.
+Because the District did not have documentation supporting whether it provided eligible equipment to students and school staff with actual unmet need, it cannot demonstrate compliance with the program's requirements.
 Given the nature of the program and circumstances, it is likely that at least some of the equipment the District charged to the award addressed unmet needs.
-However, the lack of a documented assessment of students' actual unmet need means that most costs are unsupported.
+However, the lack of a documented assessment of students' and school staff's actual unmet need means that all costs are unsupported.
 Since we do not have a reasonable basis for estimating how much of the District's expenditures are allowable, we are questioning all unsupported costs.